ccoenraets/salesforce-lightning-tutorial/create-contactlist-component.md

     ![](images/app-v2.png)

-## Step 5: Add Style
+## Step 5: Style the Component

-Notice that there is probably too much space above and below the phone number in the above screenshot.
-In this step, you'll add a style to the component to remove that extra space.
+There is probably too much space above and below the phone number.
+In this step, you'll add a style to the component to remove the extra space.

 1. Click **STYLE**